DoodleScheduling/k8s-pause/README.md

 ## Configure the controller

 You may change base settings for the controller using env variables (or alternatively command line arguments).
-It is possible to set defaults (fallback values) for the vault address and also all TLS settings.

 Available env variables:

 | Name  | Description | Default |